 - Driving to meet clients or conducting client work

 What Does NOT Constitute Business Mileage?

-For additional information regarding working from home and related guidelines, you must visit the IRS website.
+For additional information regarding working from home and related guidelines, please visit the IRS website.

-In addition to tracking mileage expenses and reporting them in a proper way, self-employed individuals and business owners should keep in mind that other expenses, such as parking fees, tolls and related costs incurred when conducting business qualify for deduction.
-These costs do not qualify for deduction if commuting to your place of work.
+In addition to tracking mileage expenses and reporting them in a detailed and easy-to-understand way, self-employed individuals and business owners should keep in mind that other expenses, such as parking fees, tolls, and related costs incurred when conducting business, qualify for deductions.
+These costs do not qualify for deductions if commuting to your place of work.